Russian-occupied territories in Georgia

-Russian-occupied territories in Georgia (რუსეთის მიერ ოკუპირებული ტერიტორიები საქართველოში) refers to areas of Georgia's sovereign territory to what a large portion of the international community designates as occupied by Russia since the Russo-Georgian War in 2008, regardless of what their status is in Russian law.
+Russian-occupied territories in Georgia (რუსეთის მიერ ოკუპირებული ტერიტორიები საქართველოში) refers to areas of Georgia's sovereign territory to which a large portion of the international community designates as occupied by Russia since the Russo-Georgian War in 2008, regardless of what their status is in Russian law.
 They consist of the regions of the Autonomous Republic of Abkhazia and the former South Ossetian Autonomous Region of Soviet Georgia (currently divided between several non-autonomous administrative divisions of independent Georgia), whose status is a matter of international dispute.

 Since the 2008 war and subsequent Russian military occupation of Abkhazia and South Ossetia, the Russian government, along with four other UN member states, considers the territories sovereign independent states: the Republic of Abkhazia and the Republic of South Ossetia.
 Before Russian occupation, the unrecognized republics of Abkhazia and South Ossetia did not completely control their respectively claimed territories.
 Russian military bases were established in Abkhazia and South Ossetia.
 Russia does not allow the European Union Monitoring Mission to enter either Abkhazia or South Ossetia.
 Russia has signed agreements with the de facto civilian administrations of both territories to integrate them militarily and economically into Russia.
 Russian troops have started the process of demarcation ("borderization") along, and beyond the Georgia–South Ossetia separation line.

 Both Abkhazia and South Ossetia are widely recognized as integral parts of Georgia and together represent 20 percent of Georgia's internationally recognized territory.
 The Georgian "Law on Occupied Territories of Georgia", adopted in 2008, criminalizes and prosecutes entry into Abkhazia and South Ossetia from the Russian side without special permission and allows only economic activity in the two territories that are in accordance with it.
 Georgia and many other members of the international community including the United States, China, the United Kingdom, France, Germany, Italy, Canada, Australia, Ukraine, Turkey, Japan, the European Union, the OSCE, and the Council of Europe as well as the United Nations have recognized Abkhazia and South Ossetia as occupied territories and have condemned the Russian military presence and actions there.